 Possibly.
 But I’m not an accountant, I’m an activist!
 An example from my past my demonstrate this best …

 In the 2010 general election there were no candidates standing in my constituency who I felt I could vote for.
 I could have moaned.
 I could have spoiled my ballot paper.
 I could have not voted at all.
 Instead, I decided to stand myself!
 It cost me ITRO £3,000 and hundreds of hours to not get elected!
 But I’m glad I did.
 A waste?
 Possibly.
 But I gave a voice for 267 people who might otherwise have felt the same as me.
 I stood for some principles I believe in.
 I gained all sorts of insights and hopefully challenged a few other people’s views too.

-I certainly believe in the edict “choose your battles wisely”.
+I certainly believe in the proverb “choose your battles wisely”.
 But I think the battle for freedom of speech, for freedom of expression, for freedom of thought, and the freedom from illiberal despotism and from genuine bigotry is a battle worth fighting.
-I think we have already conceded too much ground to illiberal, censorious, self-righteous .
+I think we have already conceded too much ground to the illiberal, censorious & self-righteous secular fundamentalists.
 This is my way small way of trying to reclaim some ground.

 Even if I don’t get all the outcomes I want (which I intend to!), then if I have encouraged someone else to stand up and fight for themselves, or made some other potential antagonists think twice about making petty accusations, then it’s achieved something positive.

 And finally, here’s what Jesus said when someone made accusations of Him getting involved in something “wasteful”!